Luftare/no-comment/readme.md

 ### NoComment class

-`NoComment` class does not take any arguments.
+`NoComment` class does not take any arguments.

 ```javascript
 const comment = new NoComment();